 The Peoria City/County Health Department participates in community-wide population health planning to identify and prioritize health needs and quality of life issues, map and leverage community resources, and form effective partnerships to implement health improvement strategies in Peoria County.

-Multiple organizations and sectors formed the Partnership for a Healthy Community to develop the Tri-county Community Health Needs Assessment and Plan for Peoria, Tazewell, and Woodford Counties and identified four strategic community health priority areas:
+Multiple organizations and sectors formed the Partnership for a Healthy Community to develop the Tri-county Community Health Needs Assessment and Plan for Peoria, Tazewell, and Woodford Counties with the identified strategic community health priority areas:

 - Behavioral Health